ivantrj/RockIdentifier/ONBOARDING_README.md

-# Snake Identifier Onboarding Screen
+# Rock Identifier Onboarding Screen

 This document describes the new onboarding screen implementation that recreates the SwiftUI design in Flutter.